4rft5/LastFM-API-Proxy/README.md

 # Contributions

-Contributions to the Proxy would be very welcome.
-I'm unsure at this point what could be added, but would welcome PRs with new features if anyone wants to submit them.
+Contributions to the Proxy would be very welcome, namely with:

+Some kind of remote proxy/network support so ports 80 and 443 don't have to be exposed.
+(I may handle this myself if it bothers me enough and/or I come up with a better solution.)

 # Troubleshooting